isdrupter/busybotnet/README.md

 Busybox GPL source code forked from [busybox.net](https://busybox.net) <br>
 Authors of any applets included are in the source.
 I will add them here when I get around to it. <br>
 If you add an applet, please do credit the original author (even if it's you). <br>
+If you one your programs ended up in busybotnet and we have not credited you for it, please do comment <br>
+and I will fix that!

 #### Contact
 Don't be shy!
 Feel free to write us at: ---- never mind, our email was suspended.
 You can message us here on github.